logzio/logz-docs/_source/user-guide/mapping-and-parsing/split-json-array.md

 Log data sent in an array cannot be used for configuring alerts or creating visualizations.
 This is why it's important to parse arrays into multiple log documents.

-#### Shipping methods that support arrays

-1. The Logz.io Kinesis Lambda function supports the option to parse an array of JSON objects into discrete events.
+Some shipping methods offer the option to parse an array of JSON objects into discrete events.
 That way, the logs can be fully parsed and mapped by Logz.io.

+### Shipping methods that support arrays

+* The [Logz.io Kinesis Lambda function]({{site.base.url}}/shipping/log-sources/kinesis.html) - The parameter `MESSAGES_ARRAY` controls the option to parse an array of JSON objects into discrete events.

 #### Parsed array: before & after